About SIMoN

 2024 Sydney McDermott, MS, MLML.
 “Into the deep: impacts of natural and artificial substrates in the deep sea.”
 (DeVogelaere on thesis committee)

-2024 Lila Luthy, post BS from Wesleyan University.
+2024 Lila Luthy, BS, Wesleyan University.
 Sanctuary Foundation Internship to develop kelp forest ecosystem graphics.
 (DeVogelaere and Lonhart advisors)

 2017 Devona Yates, MS, MLML.
 “Spatial variation of invertebrate survival in central California kelp forests.”
 (Lonhart on thesis committee)